 As far as the carbon monoxide vent in your garage . . .
 I have to ask why?
 Are you running your cars in there?
 Doing mechanic work?

 These are passive vents with adjustable louvers that install directly into the garage door.
 In the open position, the vent allows air to move in and out.
-I suggest you check out this study from the University of Iowa on carbon monoxide poisoning and garages: www.abe.iastate.edu/extension-and-outreach/carbon-monoxide-poisoning-garages-aen-207/
+I suggest you check out this study from the Iowa State University on carbon monoxide poisoning and garages: www.abe.iastate.edu/extension-and-outreach/carbon-monoxide-poisoning-garages-aen-207/

 I love rules of thumb, and here is one you might want to consider for required air changes per hour: The minimum number of air changes per hour in a storage garage should be least 4 to 6.
 The minimum in a garage or workshop used for repairs should be at least 20 to 30.
 Air flow is measured using a flow hood, an expensive tool used by HVAC companies.